Sarang823/LiveVehicleTelemetryCruise/README.md

 Note: To utilize the **"gtfs_realtime_pb2"** class and its methods, download and place the **"gtfs_realtime_pb2.py"** file in the project location of your IDE or Jupyter Notebook for importing the class.
 The file is provided with your project resources.

 2.For Kafka Connect processing, sending Telegram alerts, and storing data in S3 and MongoDB, consult the **"final_consumer.ipynb"** file for the relevant code.

+3. For telegram alerts, create a telegram bot by visiting *'@botfather'*

 This step-by-step approach outlines the setup and execution of the project's data processing and analysis pipeline, connecting various components to achieve the desired outcomes.